syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Reason

 You are trying to install when another installation is already running in your machine.

 ### Suggested solution.

-Open the Task Manager and kill the msiexec process and then continue the Syncfusion installation.
-If still the problem persists, restart the machine and try installing Syncfusion installer.
+Open and kill the msiexec process in the task manager and then continue to install Syncfusion.
+If the problem is still present, restart the computer and try Syncfusion installer.

 1. Open the Windows Task Manager.

-2. Navigate to the Details tab.
+2. Browse the Details tab.

 3. Select the msiexec.exe and click **End task**.